javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 ##This was not just the last two weeks
 I'v been trying for years.
 I was struggling with the way js modules are implemented, so different from scoping rules of a node script.
 It was confusing the hell out of me when i would get confused into breaking a large script into modules.
 Well, i finally had enough skills to solve that problem and very elegantly.
 The bootstrapping solution came as the first payback when i started using what i cooked up while i was cooking.
 I cant blame myself for being confused.
 Maybe, i'm just not the smartest bulb in the dangeon.

+##jan 10, 17
+#I solved the bootstrap problem
+by organizing the way i think about this class of problems.
+Life itself is one of that class - we are learning how to live while living.
+Same rabbit hole, different rabbit.
+So, i had to solve the mystery of life itself before finishing the project.
+I hope other problems are easier.